swaptacular/swpt_accounts/protocol.rst

 creditor_id : int64
    Along with ``debtor_id``, identifies the affected account.

+creation_date : date
+   The date on which the affected account was created.

 transfer_seqnum : int64
    TODO: improve description
    The sequential number of the transfer.
 MUST be a positive